Skip to main content

 Subprocess-Independent Reduction of Event Duration and Waiting Times Table

-Lists activities and shows their number of events and average waiting time.
+• Lists activities with the number of events and their average waiting time.